 This pickled wild mushrooms recipe is such a wonderfully European thing.
 Not just in terms of the tradition of preserving something in season but being able to effortlessly pull them from your pantry and set them out with olives and charcuterie next time you have folks over for drinks.
 Trust us.
-You’ll be the hostess with the most-est. Provided, natch, that you can keep from snitching the pickled mushrooms as they sit there on the shelf in your fridge tempting you.–Renee Schettler Rossi
+You’ll be the hostess with the most-est. Provided, natch, that you can keep from snitching the pickled mushrooms as they sit there in your fridge tempting you.–Renee Schettler Rossi

 Pickled Wild Mushrooms

 - Quick Glance

 - 15 M